 The Newborn Screening Family Education Program: The Newborn Screening Family Education Program is dedicated to developing opportunities for all families to learn about newborn screening and to creating educational and training resources that build confidence in families to become leaders in the newborn screening system.

 Global Genes’ mission is to connect, empower and inspire the rare disease community.
 Guided by it’s values – our passion.
-It’s team is united by the determination to support the rare disease community and provide what patients and advocates need to take action and thrive.
+Its team is united by the determination to support the rare disease community and provide what patients and advocates need to take action and thrive.
 It envisions a globally connected community equipped to eliminate the challenges of rare disease.

-Our aim is to enhance the delivery of precision medicine by assembling and supporting UAB researchers and clinicians in an interdisciplinary program aimed at discovering and applying new knowledge.
+The aim of Precision Medicine Institute is to enhance the delivery of precision medicine by assembling and supporting UAB researchers and clinicians in an interdisciplinary program aimed at discovering and applying new knowledge.
 Precision medicine is a concept reshaping the way we think about human health, diagnosis and treatment of disease.
 It focuses on individual patients to understand how their lifestyles, behavior, environment and genetics interact to affect their health.
 More importantly, this allows a systematic approach to integrate these factors into the prevention, diagnosis and treatment of disease tailored to the individual patient.
 Specifically to rare disease, precision medicine seeks to end the diagnostic odyssey while developing precisely targeted treatments based on a patient’s unique genetic makeup.

 Jamal’s Helping Hands provides client-focused support to patients and their families dealing with a chronic illness.
 It helps these patients and families navigate the many and difficult travails of today’s healthcare industry.
 Services include various resources and educational information to help you better manage your loved-one’s healthcare.
 It is our goal to enhance the quality of our client’s lives and to make things easier for their families.